jessopi/audioPlayer/README.md

 -------
 - Standard music player features such as play,pause,previous,next,stop and repeat song.
 - Ability to seek through songs using seekbar.
+- Supports .mp3, .ogg, and .flac audio formats.
 - Save and load song playlists.
-- Metadata parsing for song title, artist, album and length
+- Metadata parsing for song title, artist, album and length.

 ### Upcoming
- - Support for additional audio formats(.ogg, .flac, .wav).
  - Linux compatibility.
  - Arrow key movement for playlistTable.